apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

 [/block]
 ## HashCode Resolution and Equality Comparision for Custom Keys

-After you created a custom key and defined its fields using `QueryEntity` as it's shown above you need to take care of the hash code resolution and equality comparison .
+After you created a custom key and defined its fields using `QueryEntity` as it's shown above you need to take care of the way the hash code is calculated for the key and the way the key is compared with others.

-If key's class is available in the runtime, then a result of `hashCode` method invocation is used serialized along with the key value and placed into the cache.

-Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is ultimately computed by its means regardless of the way binary object was created.

-But DML engine also computes hash code for binary objects created with `BinaryObjectBuilder` even when there's no `BinaryIdentityResolver` set for a binary type in configuration - it does so because in this case there's no way for a user to specify hash code to builder manually.
-[block:callout]
-{
-  "type": "info",
-  "body": "When no `BinaryIdentityResolver` is set for a binary type in configuration, and keys (or values) are built from scratch by DML engine (i.e. column values for particular fields of key and/or value are present in DML query), [BinaryArrayIdentityResolver](doc:binary-marshaller#section-binaryarrayidentityresolver) is used **both for hashing and equality comparisons**."
-}
-[/block]
+By default [BinaryArrayIdentityResolver](http://apacheignite.gridgain.org/v1.8/docs/binary-marshaller#handling-hash-code-generation-and-equals-execution) is used for the hash code calculation and equality comparison of all the objects that are serialized and stored or transferred in Ignite.
+The same resolver will be used for your custom complex keys unless you change it to [BinaryFieldIdentityResolver](http://apacheignite.gridgain.org/docs/binary-marshaller#section-binary-field-identity-resolver), that is more suitable for keys used in DML statements, or switch to your custom resolver.
 [block:api-header]
 {
   "type": "basic",